-1. The key to a successful date night is one where you aren’t constantly preoccupied with worry over your little one.
-I’ve found a few ways to help with that.
+1. Have a babysitter cheat sheet.
+The key to a successful date night is one where you aren’t constantly preoccupied with worry over your little one.
+I’ve found a few things to help with that.
 Practice makes perfect.
-Having a babysitter cheat sheet magnet (like the one in the photo above) helps a lot to put my mind at ease.
+Having a babysitter cheat sheet (like the one in the photo at right) helps a lot to put my mind at ease.
 Emergency contact info, our home address, and allergy and food info is all listed.
-You can get one like this at Pinhole Press.

-3. Try to avoid talking about who is more tired or who is more busy.
-Those types of conversations seem to happen pretty naturally when you’re a new parent but they really aren’t that productive and can lead to hurt feelings.
-Instead focus on the positive.
+3. Try not to talk about who is more tired or who is more busy.
+Those types of conversations seem to happen pretty naturally when you’re a new parent, but they really aren’t that productive and can lead to hurt feelings.
+Instead, focus on the positive.
 It will make the whole night more fun!

-4. It’s a date!
+4. Remember it’s a date!
 Make sure to schedule it in advance for a day and time that works great for both of you so you can both be ready and excited.

-5. Prepare ahead.
+5. Lay everything out if it makes you feel better.
 If you get nervous that no one will be able to do things like you do with your baby, then lay everything out before you leave.
 I’m guilty of this.
 I like to think I’m the best at everything when it comes to our son.
-So when we leave him, I like to lay everything out… food, play clothes, changing supplies, toys, books, snacks, bath stuff, PJ’s and a little note pad with our night time routine if the babysitter is putting them to bed.
+So when we leave him, I lay everything out… food, play clothes, changing supplies, toys, books, snacks, bath stuff, PJs, and a little notepad with our nighttime routine (if the babysitter is putting them to bed).
 Of course, now that we’ve used the same babysitters for a while, they know the drill.
-But in the beginning it put me at ease knowing our son would be getting the same treatment as if I was home.
+But in the beginning, it put me at ease knowing our son would be getting the same treatment as if I was home.